opsee/ferengi/README.md

 // Build the static site and watch for any changes npm run build:watch

 // Run the tests.
-At the moment, this is only linting.
+Everything must lint and build before it can get
-// Tests must pass before the the build can be merged to master. npm run test
+// merged onto master.
+npm run test

 ```